-We decided to find out more by talking to Robert "Saltbox Bob" Atkinson, writer of the Saltbox Concern Volume 1, Carpenter Godfrey Brown and Carpenter II Charles "Pete" Peterson of the Baltimore Department of Transportation, and Juliet Ames, a local artist who decided to make the Salt Box on her street a little more unusual.
+We decided to find out more about the city's love for these bright boxes by talking to Robert "Saltbox Bob" Atkinson, writer of the Saltbox Concern Volume 1, Carpenter Godfrey Brown and Carpenter II Charles "Pete" Peterson of the Baltimore Department of Transportation, and Juliet Ames, a local artist who decided to make the Salt Box on her street a little more unusual.
 Check out more from our Traditions series and be sure to order a copy of Saltbox Concern – The Journal of the Baltimore Saltbox, Vol. 1!

 This episode of Traditions was filmed by Greg Bowen and Julia Golonka, and edited by Julia Golonka.